calvinfeng/study-guide/radix.md

 Lower bound: ~ N log(N) compares required by any compare-based algorithms

 Can we do better?
-Yes if we don't depend on key compares.
+Yes if we don't depend on comparing keys.

 ## Key-indexed Counting
 Assumption: keys are integers between 0 and R - 1